Elizabeth L. Andress

 |Board of Editors||Journal of Nutrition Education and Behavior||2004-2008|

-I develop, implement and evaluate Extension programs in food safety and quality, which include home food preservation.
-Current programming emphasizes reducing the risks of foodborne illness by increasing the adoption of safe home preserving and processing practices and other food handling practices; target audiences include consumers at home and foodservice employees in institutions and restaurants.
-I am currently conducting applied research on home canning methods and serve as a resource to many other institutions and agencies in this area.
+Walter Barnard Hill Distinguished Public Service Fellow Emerita.
+I developed, implemented and evaluated Extension programs in food safety and quality, which included home food preservation.
+Programming emphasized reducing the risks of foodborne illness by increasing the adoption of safe home preserving and processing practices and other food handling practices; target audiences included consumers at home and foodservice employees in institutions and restaurants.

 Andress, E.L., ed.
 (2015rev).
 Complete Guide to Home Canning.
 Agriculture Information Bulletin No. 539.
 Washington, DC: National Institute of Food and Agriculture, USDA.
 196 pp.